mengyi-liu/cbvrp-acmmm-2018/README.md

 If you use the CBVRP dataset in your work, please cite it as

 Mengyi Liu, Xiaohui Xie, Hanning Zhou.
-"Content-based Video Relevance Prediction Challenge: Data, Protocol, and Baseline".
-Available from https://github.com/mengyi-liu/cbvrp-acmmm-2018.
+"Content-based Video Relevance Prediction Challenge: Data, Protocol, and Baseline". arXiv preprint arXiv:1806.00737.
 2018.

 BibTex:

 @misc{cbvrp-acmmm-2018,
   title={Content-based Video Relevance Prediction Challenge: Data, Protocol, and Baseline.},
   author={Liu, Mengyi and Xie, Xiaohui and Zhou, Hanning},
-  journal={Dataset available from https://github.com/mengyi-liu/cbvrp-acmmm-2018},
+  journal={arXiv preprint arXiv:1806.00737},
   year={2018}
 }